Beliavsky/Fortran-code-on-GitHub/README.md

 ## Compiler Tests
 [fortran-compiler-tests](https://github.com/nncarlson/fortran-compiler-tests): collection of Fortran compiler bug examples and tests, by nncarlson

+[test_nvfortran_20_11](https://github.com/vyu16/test_nvfortran_20_11): source code test.f90 by vyu16 attempts to call getitem, defined in dummy_module.f90, incorrectly.
+Both ifort and gfortran are able to catch it at compile time.
+However, nvfortran compiles the code and seems to just ignore the call at run time.

 ## Computational Chemistry
 [duo](https://github.com/Trovemaster/Duo): diatomic code for solving a fully coupled rovibronic Schroedinger equation, by Trovemaster